 This course includes a foundation year (Year Zero), followed by a further three years of study, or a further four years if you choose the five year course, including a study abroad year.
 During your Year Zero, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

 Essex is the ideal choice for a BA in curatorial studies.
-We are ranked Top 10 for History of Art (TGUG 2018) and ranked 6th among Art History departments in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are 3rd in the UK for research outputs in art history (Grade Point Average, REF2021).
 We are one of the few leading art history programmes that offers an undergraduate course specialising in curating and you will be taught by our expert staff in your very first year—another rarity in UK art history courses.

-Our BA in curatorial studies offers you the chance to choose from a variety of study abroad options.
+Our BA in curating offers you the chance to choose from a variety of study abroad options.
 The four-year version of our degree allows you to spend the fourth year studying abroad.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable and organised.
 We have established partnerships across Europe, the United States, Latin America and Asia, including with world-renowned institutions such as:

 Many of our partnerships are subject to language requirements and are recommended for students on joint degrees with languages.
 Even if you don’t have (or don't want to study) another language though, there are plenty of Anglophone destinations.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 Our expert staff